 Admission to UBC Botanical Garden is free for members, faculty, and students at the University of British Columbia.
 Payment is required for most other folks.

-Rates as of the spring of 2021 (excluding access to the TreeWalk) are $10 for adults and $8 for seniors, people with disabilities and non-UBC students.
+The cost for non-UBC affiliated guests (excluding access to the TreeWalk) used to be $10 for adults and $8 for seniors, people with disabilities and non-UBC students.
 Children between the ages of 6 and 12 cost $5.
 Kids ages 5 and under were free.
 However, as of early 2022, admission to the UBC Botanical Garden and the Nitobe Memorial Garden are by donation, with a suggested amount of $5.

 The Greenheart Treewalk is currently closed and plans to re-open on April 1st.
-In the past, general admission to UBC Botanical Garden doesn’t include access to the Greenheart TreeWalk.
-To do the TreeWalk you have to pay extra.
-The additional fee is about $13 for adults, $9 for seniors and students, and $5 for children between the ages of 6 and 12.
+In the past, general admission to UBC Botanical Garden hasn’t included access to the Greenheart TreeWalk.
+To do the TreeWalk you had to pay extra.
+The additional fee was about $13 for adults, $9 for seniors and students, and $5 for children between the ages of 6 and 12.
 As of February, 2022, it’s not known whether this will still be the case when it re-opens.

 See the UBC Botanical Garden website for tickets and exact rates.